What are demand generation tools?

 |---|---|---|---|

-ZoomInfo Marketing | B2B data + intent + orchestration | 500M contacts with verified intent signals and GTM Studio for audience building | Enterprise teams needing data quality and multi-channel execution |
+ZoomInfo Marketing | B2B data + intent + orchestration | GTM Context Graph reasoning on 500M contacts and 1.5B+ daily data points, with GTM Studio for natural-language audience building and multi-channel orchestration | Enterprise teams needing data quality and multi-channel execution |

 6sense | Predictive account intelligence | AI-driven buying stage identification and account prioritization | Organizations focused on account-based strategies |